dojoengine/book/src/tutorial/onchain-chess/3-legal.md

 # 3. Check Legal Move

-This chapter will handle implementing additional functions to check
+In this chapter, we'll make functions to check:

-- Is the next move out of board?
+- If the next move goes outside the board.
-- Is there is piece that needs to be occupied?
+- If there's a piece that can be captured.
-- Is the next move legal (based on piece type)?
+- If the next move is allowed for the type of piece.
-- Is caller can execute the next move (based on color)?
+- If the person trying the move can do it (based on the piece's color).
 - ...
-And you can add your custom checker functions
+You can also add other custom check functions.

-## Add check helper functions
+## Make Check Functions

-You need to make multiple check functions in move_system.
-And assert that the next move is the correct move that be executed.
+We need to add some check functions in `move_system`.
+These will help make sure the next move is okay.

-1. Check next position is legal based on the piece type
+1. See if the next spot is okay for the type of piece moving.

 ```rust,ignore
   fn is_right_piece_move(